 With the Talk channel, you can purchase business numbers or bring over your existing numbers.
 You'll pay a monthly line rental fee and fairly competitive per-minute pricing.
 From the talk console, create greetings and configure your IVR (phone tree) settings to determine how incoming calls are routed.
 Your lines will then be accessible from a customer's record.
 For example, if you're chatting and need to call your customer to resolve an issue, click the call icon in the chat window and dial the number.
 Each live call is shown and tracked in the talk console.
 Also displayed are various call metrics, such as average wait times and calls abandoned.

-Two other main channels include the help center and community forum.
-Zendesk makes setting these up easy by providing an instantly accessible subdomain where you can begin building out your help FAQs, articles, and topics.
+Other channels include Twitter, Facebook Messenger, bots, text, a help center, and community forum.
+Zendesk makes setting the help center and forum easy by providing an instantly accessible subdomain where you can begin building out your help FAQs, articles, and topics.
 You choose which articles are internally or publicly available and can allow for commenting and promotion (voting) before posting.
 In the forum, all posts will be sent to the content moderation queue for approval.

 You can connect Zendesk to thousands of apps with Zendesk's Zapier integrations to do things like automatically create tickets for new form entries, add new tickets to your project management tool, and more.